 Don’t think you have to be huddled in a cubicle, staring at a monitor all day long.
 That’s not the only way to make a living!
 The immense growth in the world of fitness over the past few years has shown being active is equally important.
 Which, honestly, we’ve known all along.

 Graphics and web designers are definitely in high demand these days.
 But, there’s another aspect to the field that has become increasingly popular.
 The emergence of platforms that use touch controls via mobile, voice controls, and intuitive user interfaces, necessitates experienced UI and UX developers.

 Yes, there’s a visual element to UI design.
 However, building a pleasant and convenient experience for audiences is also a significant concern.
 That, in and of itself, calls for developers who can handle both avenues.

 Designers need to be talented and knowledgeable about software development, and vice versa for software developers.
 This new specialization is, naturally, called a UI and UX designer.

 As people grow more reliant on technology, the demand for UI and UX designers jobs also sees immense growth.
 It’s easy to understand why, too, given all the apps and tools that are frustrating, cumbersome, and just poorly designed.
 It highlights the need for an elevated, optimized experience or digital environment with which to interact.

 These are six of the most promising career opportunities you’ll find thriving in today’s landscape.
 All of which didn’t exist a few years ago.
 All of them have seen tremendous growth, which also means they’re still budding and coming into their own.

-Many more opportunities may present themselves, especially if you decide to specialize in one of the fields mentioned above.
+Many more job opportunities may present themselves, especially if you decide to specialize in one of the fields mentioned above.

-It’s also important to remember you should pursue the opportunities that best fuel your passions and interests.
+It’s also important to remember you should pursue the job opportunities that best fuel your passions and interests.
 If one of these opportunities speaks to you, then you should leap!